PyChanyoung/Study/System Design/SystemDesign.md

 The canonical example of a MapReduce use case is counting the number of occurrences of words in a large text file.
 When dealing with a MapReduce library, engineers and/or systems administrators only need to worry about the map and reduce functions, as well as their inputs and outputs.
 All other concerns, including the parallelization of tasks and the fault-tolerance of the MapReduce job, are abstracted away and taken care of by the MapReduce implementation.

+Important Notes :
+(1) Distributed File System : when dealing with a MapReduce model, we assume that we have a distributed system where large datasets are split up into chunks, and these chunks are replicated and spread across multiple machines.

+    - This system has a central control plane that is aware of everything going on in the MapReduce job/process.
+It knows :
+        - Where all of the chunks of data reside
+        - How to communicate with various machines that store all of this data
+        - How to communicate with the machines that are gonna be performing the Map operations (‘Worker Machines’)
+        - How to communicate with reduce workers
+        - Where the output is going to live

+(2) We do NOT want to move the large data sets.
+We’d like to let them live where they currently reside on their respective machines, but rather have our Map programs move to the data and operate on the data locally.
+Instead of grabbing all the data and moving them elsewhere, we send the Map program to the data.

+(3) Key-value (KV) pairs structure of the data (in the intermediate step).
+When you ‘reduce’ data (which by the way are multiple chunks of the same large data set), you’ll notice some sort of commonality in these pieces of data.
+The key-value pair structure is useful because there will be some keys that are going to be common, and they can aggregate and reduce data in one single meaningful value.

+(4) Handling fault.
+When there’s a network/machine failure (for one of the chunks), a MapReduce job is going to re-perform a Map or Reduce operation where a failure occurred.

+    - The central control plane will orchestrate this (reperforming).
+    - Map/Reduce functions are idempotent.
+In other words, if we repeat a Map/Reduce function, the result will be the same regardless of how many times we’ve repeated.

+(5) You as an engineer or systems administrator only need to worry about the map and reduce functions, as well as their inputs and outputs.
+All other concerns, including the parallelization of tasks and the fault-tolerance of the MapReduce job, are abstracted away and taken care of by the MapReduce implementation.

 ## Distributed File System (DFS)